martinbenes1996/covid19poland/README.md

 ```

 Several data sources are in current version
+* Covid-19 deaths in Poland (offline) - manually checked
+* Parser of Twitter of Polish Ministery of Health
 * Covid-19 deaths from Wikipedia
-* Online parser of Twitter of Polish Ministry of Health
-* Offline manually checked data from online parser

 Package is regularly updated.
 Update with